lando/lando/docs/guides/external-access.md

 Accessing Your Services Externally
 ==================================

-It is often desireable to interact with your services on the host machine level.
+It is often desirable to interact with your services on the host machine level.
 Common examples of this are accessing a SQL database through a GUI client like SequelPro, or running unit tests through an IDE like PhpStorm.

 Lando makes this process relatively painless.